gloriama/language-cheatsheets/JAVA.md

 * is a compiled language
 * is an object-oriented language, i.e. everything must be inside a class
 * is a typed language.
 Say goodbye to `var`, and start getting used to `int`, `String`, and so on!
+* scopes variables to the enclosing block (including ifs, loops, functions, etc.), not only to the enclosing function.
+This includes variables inside a loop signature, e.g. `for (var i = 0; ... )`.

 ## Cheatsheet